 7 Recommendations

+7.1 General

 5G Media Streaming provides significant opportunities to integrate operator and third-party media streaming services into 5G Systems.
-The report provides at set of considered extensions to 5G Media Streaming as defined in TS 26.501, as well as the format and protocol specifications in TS 26.511 and TS 26.512, respectively.
+The present document provides a set of considered extensions to 5G Media Streaming as defined in TS 26.501 [15], as well as the format and protocol specifications in TS 26.511 [96] and TS 26.512 [16], respectively.
 Advances in 5G System technologies, external enhancement and developments in other SDOs such as IETF, DASH-IF or MPEG, as well as initial experiences from deployments have led to a set of conclusions in clause 6.

+Recommendations for normative work are summarised in the following clauses.

+All work topics will benefit from continuously checking relevance and support across 3GPP members.
+In addition, close coordination with other groups in 3GPP on 5G System and radio-related matters, edge computing, applications, operational management and security as well, in communication with experts in MPEG, DASH-IF, CTA WAVE on DASH, HLS and CMAF, as well as with IETF on new protocols.

+7.2 Recommendations for normative work in Release 17 and Release 18

-Based on the details in the report, the following next steps are proposed.
+Based on the first and second phases of feasibility studied in clause 5 of the present document, the following next steps are proposed.

 1. Initiate stage 2 and stage 3 work on Network Event usage based on the conclusions in clause 6.8.
 Note that this is already addressed in TS 26.531 [94] and TS 26.532 [95], respectively.